fergusq/tampio/README.md

 This line declares a new method for the `sivu` class. (`sivu` is an alias to the `HTMLDocument` JavaScript class.)
 It begins with the `Kun` keyword.
-The name of the method is `avautuu` and the name of the this object is `nykyinen sivu`.
+The name of the method is `avautuu` and the name of the "self" object is `nykyinen sivu`.
-(As in Python, the this object must be named in the signature of a method.)
+(As in Python, the "self" object must be named in the signature of a method.)

     pieneen muuttujaan luetaan luku